thomastoumasu/full-stack-open-pokedex/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for Ex 11.1 to 11.19 of the CI/CD module of the Full stack open course.

-Fork the repository to complete course exercises

 ## Commands